Abel Stensrud

-Abel William Stensrud (born 23 May 2002) is a Norwegian professional footballer who plays as a forward for the Norwegian First Division club Skeid.
+Abel William Stensrud (born 23 May 2002) is a Norwegian professional footballer who plays as a forward for the Swedish Superettan club Östersund.

 Club career

 Stensrud played youth football at Hasle-Løren and Skeid.
 In October 2020, he made his senior debut for Skeid in the Norwegian Second Division.
 After scoring 22 goals in 23 games in 2021, he signed a two-year contract with Odd in January 2022.
 On 10 April 2022, he made his Eliteserien debut in a 1–0 loss against Rosenborg.

 On 10 January 2024, Stensrud signed a six-month contract with Dutch Eerste Divisie club TOP Oss, with an option to extend at the end of the season.

 On 30 January 2025, Stensrud moved to Trapani in the Italian third-tier Serie C. After playing only six games for the Sicilians, he left Trapani by mutual consent on 18 July 2025.

 Less than a month after he left Trapani, on 5 August 2025, he signed for his old club Skeid, now playing in the Norwegian First Division.